clokep/clokep.github.io/content/articles/adding-an-auxiliary-audio-input-to-2005-subaru-outback.rst

         :target: {static}/images/subaru-outback-radio/diagrams.jpg
         :alt: Wiring diagrams of the connections.

     A few of the diagrams necessary to do this.
-The top two diagram is simply the connector's two states: no plug and plug.
+The top two diagrams are simply the connector's two states: no plug and plug.
 The bottom two diagrams are a normal 1/8" audio plug and the physical pin-out and measurements of the jack.